 The City will explore and pursue all appropriate grant opportunities.
 Before accepting any grants, the City will consider the current and future impacts of accepting any type of grant.
-Before accepting the proposed funding or asset(s), all grants requiring Intergovernmental Agreements and all other grants greater than \$5,000 will be presented to City Council for approval.
+Before accepting the proposed funding or asset(s), all grants will be reviewed and approved by the City Manager or designee.
+All grants that entail significant policy considerations will be presented to City Council for approval, including grants requiring Intergovernmental Agreements.